algao1/iv3/README.md

 This time around, I want to:
 - Avoid having to write/support a Python graph rendering service
 - Avoid having to maintain Discord functionality
-- Redesign some architecture, hopefully making it easier to maintian
+- Redesign some architecture, hopefully making it easier to maintain

 So, I have decided to keep it more simple, and rely more heavily on third-party integrations for certain functionality.
 - Use Retool for realtime dashboards and input